Investigations

 No data displaying in the audit log?

-The audit log is a detailed chronological view of every action taken in relation to a particular investigation.
+The audit log is a detailed chronological view of every action taken in relation to a particular object.
 It can help contribute to strengthened security reporting and compliance within your organization.

 The additional benefits of using an audit log include improved team collaboration, the ability to analyze user activity and their response time during security breaches, recommending new security procedures, and providing legal evidence.